Clement Flagler: Early life

 He was born Clement Alexander Finley Flagler in Augusta, Georgia, the son of Brigadier General Daniel Webster Flagler, for whom Fort Flagler, Washington was named.

 The younger Flagler was named for his maternal grandfather, Army Surgeon General Clement Alexander Finley.
 Known as Clement Flagler, Clement A.F.
 Flagler, and C.A.F Flagler, he grew up in Iowa while his father commanded the Rock Island Arsenal.

 In 1885 he received a Bachelor of Science degree from Griswold College.
 He then accepted appointment to the United States Military Academy (USMA) at West Point, New York, after being recommended by Congressman Jerry Murphy.
-He graduated in 1889, and Flagler's high class ranking (3 of 29) enabled him to obtain a sought after position in the Army's Engineer branch.
+He graduated in 1889, and Flagler's high class ranking (third in a class of 49) enabled him to obtain a sought after position in the Army's Engineer branch.
 Among his fellow graduates included several men who would become general officers, such as Charles Dudley Rhodes, William S. Graves, Eben Eveleth Winslow, Frank Daniel Webster, Walter Augustus Bethel, Winthrop S. Wood, Chester Harding, William L. Kenly, Joseph D. Leitch, Edward McGlachlin Jr., George LeRoy Irwin, William Wright Harts, William G. Haan, Charles Crawford and William Lassiter.
 Charles Young was another distinguished graduate, becoming the first African American to attain the rank of colonel.

 While at West Point Flagler was nicknamed "Sioux" as a testament to his dark eyes, hair, and complexion, his having been raised in Iowa, and his self-professed Native American heritage, and his classmates used it with him for the rest of his life.